Skip to contents

 How to write new functions

 The standard way to write a new function to be passed to dimReduction is as a wrapper for a common dimension reduction algorithm.
-THe defined function must be able to take mat and dist as parameters.
+The defined function must be able to take mat and dist as parameters.
 If only one of them is used it is best to write the function with space for additional parameters with ... as seen in the following example.

 tSNE_mat <- function(mat,...) {